0% or life of balance transfer credit card: which saves more?

 Finally, application criteria should be no small consideration for those deciding between a 0% and life of balance transfer credit card.

-Instead, compare a realistic 0% deal with a life of balance transfer deal that is also achievable by checking the full application criteria on the provider's website.
+It is always advisable to compare the application criteria for a realistic 0% deal with a life of balance deal that is also achievable.

-Additionally, it can often be worthwhile to obtain a copy of your credit report before applying if you're unsure of your current credit standing.
+It's also a good idea for prospective applicants to obtain a copy of their credit report before applying, especially for those who are unsure of their credit score.
 See our guide here for more on the cheapest access options as well as how to do this for free.

 Existing customer deals

-Existing customer balance transfers are fast becoming a popular and, in some cases even institutionalised, way of refinancing a debt to save money on interest repayments and, ultimately, clear borrowing altogether.
+Existing customer balance transfers are fast becoming a popular way of refinancing a debt to save money on interest repayments and, ultimately, clear borrowing altogether.

 See our guide for more information on the deals available.